 Following a ten-month imprisonment, Billie Holiday staged an extraordinary comeback concert at Carnegie Hall in March 1948.
 Dressed in a stunning long gown, gloves, and her trademark gardenia, she embodied the essence of a star.
 On and offstage, Holiday exuded mid-century glamour with her gowns, fur coats, ponytails, and dazzling diamanté sunglasses.

 Fame and Controversy:

-The film is starring Andra Day and focuses on Holiday’s fame in the late 40s and early 50s when she was targeted by the FBI, after she started singing Strange Fruit, a protest song about lynching in the south.
-Although Billie startled disturbances, she refused to stop singing what was seen as a controversial song.
-The chartered FBI agent, Jimmy Fletcher, a rare Black agent, was supposed to bust Holiday, who was a known heroin user, for drug abuse.
+Starring Andra Day, the film focuses on Holiday’s rise to fame in the late 40s and early 50s, when she became a target of the FBI due to her powerful rendition of “Strange Fruit,” a protest song against southern lynchings.
+Despite facing opposition, Billie adamantly refused to cease singing this controversial piece.
+The FBI assigned agent Jimmy Fletcher, a rare Black agent, to apprehend Holiday, a known heroin user, for drug abuse.